Flipkart/recyclerlistview/docs/guides/performance/README.md

 ## Use Stable Ids
 In case you have frequent full page refreshes where entire data changes e.g, cache first then network loads.
 In these cases having a stable id to identify data with helps RLV in using the most optimal views to render new data.
 By default, indexes are used as ids which might not be very optimal in aforementioned case.
 Stable Ids also help in add/remove animations if they fit your use case.

-Note: stableIds are only available in version `1.4.0+`
+Note: `stableId` feature is only available in versions above `1.4.0`